 discarding may only take place from the opposite side of the vessel from the hauling position.

-The Union of Comoros is required use the gear with nylon streamers which most large elasmobranchs will bite off and not get caught, any elasmobranchs that are caught will be required to be cut off the line and not brought onboard.
 The Union

 of Comoros is required all Elasmobranchs to be released from the vessels while conducting this exploratory fishery.

 In the event of persistent depredation with marine turtles, dolphins or whales, the vessel will be required to remove the gear from the water and move to another seamount.